stevegeek/typed_operation/README.md

 - instantiating it with at least required params and then calling the `#call` method on the instance
-- once a partially applied operation has been prepared (all required parameters have been set), the call method on TypedOperation::Prepared can be used to instantiate and call the operation.
+- once a partially applied operation has been prepared (all required parameters have been set), the call method on `TypedOperation::Prepared` can be used to instantiate and call the operation.
 - once an operation is curried, the `#call` method on last TypedOperation::Curried in the chain will invoke the operation
 - calling `#call` on a partially applied operation and passing in any remaining required parameters
+- calling `#execute_operation` on an operation instance (this is the method that is called by `#call`)

 See the many examples in this document.